Usama00004/Open-Weather-API/README.md

 ![Project Architecture](https://github.com/Usama00004/Open-Weather-API/blob/main/Images/Image_1.png)

 ---

 ## Features
 - **Data Extraction**: Fetches real-time weather data from the OpenWeather API.
 - **Data Transformation**: Cleans, processes, and structures the data using Python (Pandas).
-- **Data Loading**: Stores the transformed data into a Snowflake database.
+- **Data Loading**: Stores the transformed data into an AWS S3 bucket.
 - **Automation**: Uses Apache Airflow to automate and schedule the ETL pipeline.
 - **Deployment**: Hosted on an AWS EC2 instance for continuous execution.